firmai/awesome-google-colab/README.md

   <img src="https://github.com/firmai/google-colab-notebooks/raw/master/assets/colab.png">
 </p>

-**If you have just a single notebook to contribute, use the website https://google-colab.com/, on the top right corner click submit.
+**If you have just a single notebook to submit, use the website https://google-colab.com/, on the top right corner click submit.
 The earlier you post the more visibility you will get over time**

 ***Caution:*** This is a work in progress, please contribute by adding colab functionality to your own data science projects on github or requestion it from the authors.